dmf1998/dsc-phase-2-project-v2-5/README.md

 Using multi-linear regression, the team determined which attributes in the data would be relevant to a developer and identified zip codes which can have their price fluctuations explained to a statistically significant degree.

-The engagement team used an "adjusted r-squared" score of above .6 as appropriately predicatble and the success criteria.
+The engagement team used an "adjusted r-squared" score of above .6 as appropriately predictable and the success criteria.
 The engagement team identified 5 zip codes which meet the success criteria.

 ## Data and Methodology